Frequently Asked Questions

 Guatemala can be known as a dangerous place but put all those “I’ve heard’s…” to rest.
 Our country is a beautiful nation to live in.
 The people are warm and friendly and willing to try out their English.
 We will help get you acquainted with the city and the Guatemalan culture.

 How do I raise money for my DTS?

-There are several different ways to raise money for YWAM Guatemala City schools and outreaches.
+There are several different ways to raise money for YWAM Guatemala schools and outreaches.
 How you decide to raise your money really depends on your motivation, creativity, and willingness to work hard.
 There is no one right way to raise the money, but to help you along listed below are some suggestions and ideas that have worked for others.
 Remember that everything starts and ends with prayer.
-If God is the One who calls you to attend a school with YWAM Guatemala City, He will give you the tools, favor, and strength to do it.
+If God is the One who calls you to attend a school with YWAM Guatemala, He will give you the tools, favor, and strength to do it.